zammad/zammad-documentation/install/package.rst

          $ sudo apt install curl apt-transport-https gnupg

-   .. tab:: OpenSUSE

-      TODO: add needed packages

    .. tab:: SLES

-      The openSUSE Enterprise 15 variant requires additional repositories to be activated.
+      SLES 15 requires additional repositories to be activated.
 To do so, run the following commands.

       .. code-block:: sh